Lee CountyCity Population 3,351

-Host to a wide variety of concerts and events each year, and home of the Mid-South Fair, the MS RiverKings hockey team and the Grizzlies G-League.
-Adjacent is the LANDERS Center Theater, a state-of-the-art 400-seat theater where the DeSoto Family Theatre (DFT) presents productions.
+Host to a wide variety of concerts and events each year, and home of the Mid-South Fair and the Grizzlies G-League.
+Adjacent is the Landers Center Theater, a state-of-the-art 400-seat theater where the DeSoto Family Theatre (DFT) presents productions.

 Mississippi Delta Great River Road

 A 275-mile journey along the Great River Road, known as Blues Alley, opens the door to Mississippi’s history.
 Hwy.
 61 takes you from north Mississippi, south into the Delta.